Diversity Visa Lottery 2016

 - Paper entries will not be accepted.
 Applicants are strongly encouraged to apply early and not wait until the last week of the registration period to enter.
 Heavy demand may result in delays.

-- No entries will be accepted after noon on November 2, 2013.
+- No entries will be accepted after Monday noon, EDT on November 2, 2014.

-For more information on DV2015 and complete instructions, refer to the Department of State’s website for instructions free of charge.
+For more information on DV2016 and complete instructions, refer to the Department of State’s website for instructions free of charge.